-Atlantic City, NJ Commercial Driver DWI Lawyer Helps Clients Avoid Significant DWI Penalties
+Atlantic City, NJ Commercial Driver DUI Lawyer Helps Clients Avoid Significant DWI Penalties

-If you’ve been charged with a CDL DUI in South Jersey, it is imperative that you speak with an experienced, local DWI attorney immediately.
-Since commercially licensed drivers are held to a higher standard than other drivers, NJ prosecutors have leeway to impose enhanced penalties for a CDL DUI.
+If you’ve been charged with a CDL DUI in Atlantic County, it is imperative that you speak with an experienced, local DWI attorney immediately.
+Since commercially licensed drivers are held to a higher standard than other drivers, New Jersey prosecutors have leeway to impose enhanced penalties for a CDL DUI.
 You can get your commercial license permanently revoked if you don’t have the right lawyer to fight for you and defend your legal rights.

-John W. Tumelty is a former state prosecutor and a former Atlantic County prosecutor with 30 years of criminal law experience.
+Attorney John W. Tumelty is a former state prosecutor and a former Atlantic County prosecutor with over 35 years of criminal law experience.
 He has successfully defended many other NJ residents and visitors who have been charged with DWI in Atlantic and Cape May counties.
 To learn more about the strategies Mr. Tumelty uses to beat CDL DWI penalties in New Jersey, please keep reading this page.
-For more general information about DWIs and answers to specific questions, view the DWI Frequently Asked Questions page on this site.
+For more general information about DWIs and answers to specific questions, view the DWI Frequently Asked Questions page.

-What are the Penalties for a Commercial DWI in New Jersey?
+What are the Penalties for a Commercial DUI or DWI in New Jersey?

 If you’ve been arrested for drunk driving in New Jersey, you could face significant penalties, including heavy fines, Motor Vehicle Commission (MVC) surcharges, and possible jail time.
 In addition to these penalties, a commercial driver who is charged with a DUI in New Jersey may be hit with enhanced penalties:

 - A conviction for a CDL DUI will result in a suspension of your driver’s license for one year.